-Lops can be purchased from private breeders, pet stores, county fairs and 4-H clubs, or adopted from a rabbit rescue organization.
+Lops can be purchased from private breeders, pet stores, county fairs, and 4-H clubs, or adopted from a rabbit rescue organization.
 Pet store, county fair, and 4-H rabbits are typically inexpensive, averaging about $20.
 Private breeders charge about $40, but show-quality rabbits may sell for much more.
-Prices will certainly vary depending on the breed and show the history of the rabbit and rescue rabbits are certainly widely available if you do not have as big of a preference.
+Prices will certainly vary depending on the breed and show the history of the rabbit, and rescue rabbits are certainly widely available if you do not have a strong preference.

 Johnson, Jade C, and Charlotte C Burn.
 Lop-Eared Rabbits Have More Aural And Dental Problems Than Erect-Eared Rabbits: A Rescue Population Study.
 Veterinary Record, 2019, pp. 758-758. doi:10.1136/vr.105163